The Anatomy of Accessible Forms: The Problem with Placeholders

 Password should be 8 characters long with a number & a special character

-There is a growing trend where the placeholder is being used as visible labels, but instead of the placeholders disappearing when data is entered, they float above, below, or to the side of the form control.
+There is a growing trend to use the placeholder as a form field’s visible label, but instead of the placeholder disappearing when a user enters data, it floats above, below, or to the side of the form control.
 These are called floating labels.
-While there are mixed opinions from various design and accessibility practitioners on floating labels, we advise to test them with users.
-For more information on the floating label subject, you may refer to the following articles:
+While various design and accessibility practitioners have mixed opinions on floating labels, we recommend testing them with your users.
+For more information on floating labels, take a look at the following articles:

 - Floating labels are problematic